Concord Presbyterian Church – Woodward, South Carolina

 South Carolina | SC Picture Project | Fairfield County Photos | Concord Presbyterian Church

 This brick meeting house-style church was built in 1818, though its congregation began worshiping at this site as early as 1796.
 The foundation of the simple church is made of blue granite, found abundantly in Fairfield County.

+We’d like to make this page better!
 If you have any more information regarding Concord Presbyterian Church, please send it to us!